 This is the Final Report of the Stage 1-2 Project undertaken in 2025-26 related to Grid Forming Standard Development within the general topic Research Topic 1 – Inverter Design: Development of capabilities, services, design methodologies and standards for Inverter-Based Resources (IBRs).
 The CSIRO is working together with the Australian Energy Market Operator (AEMO) on a comprehensive “Research Roadmap” referred to as the Australian Power Systems Renewables Transition research that identifies and explores the research required to continue Australia’s transition to a more secure, affordable, and decarbonized electricity system.
 The Research Roadmap is a collaborative effort and based on input from leading Australian and international electricity utilities and researchers.

 Section 1 provides an overview to the research effort being undertaken with respect to GFM Converter requirements.
 Section 2 deals with the work being undertaken in development of GFM Converters and the possible approach to the development of a joint IEC/IEEE standard.
 The work being undertaken by various standards bodies is described in Section 3.
-The approach being taken for the development of a joint IEC/IEEE standard is dealt with in Section 4 while future work is set out in Section 5.
+The approach being taken for the development of a joint IEC/IEEE standard is dealt with in Section 4, while future work is set out in Section 5.
 Conclusions are set out in Section 6.

 Background

 The AR-PST Stage 5 Topic 1-2 Grid Forming Standard Development is a project that was initiated in July 2024 as Topic 1a in the 2024-25 program.
 The objective of this project is to complement the technical research that is being undertaken in this field by leading research groups and coordinating at an international level to assist in creating a path to the development of consistent international standards associated with Grid Forming Converters.
-The intention is to provide leadership and coordination on the joint standards development effort with the major players in this space.
+The project was initiated as part of CSIRO’s commitment to the Global Power System Transformation Consortium (G-PST) and its commitment to the global cooperation The intention is to provide leadership and coordination on the joint standards development effort with the major players in this space.
+Australian leadership was seen as valuable to achieving alignment between European / Asian / US interests.

 As previously identified Australia is in a rapid transition towards a converter-dominated structure as most synchronous generators are being displaced by converter-based resources (CBRs) (commonly referred to as inverter-based resources (IBR)) over the next two decades.
 Renewable energy plants, such as wind and solar farms, are typically located in regions where wind and solar resources are abundant, yet usually distant to synchronous generators (SGs) and loads.
 These resources, interfaced by power electronics inverters, may face stability challenges in weak areas of the grid.
 To address this, grid-forming inverters are deployed in these regions to enhance the stability of the local network.
 Consequently, the transmission of generated power from these remote energy plants to centralised urban areas necessitates the use of various network topologies, including radial and meshed configurations in transmission networks.